WORKPLACE SUCCESS / 16 July 2019Being On Time Every Time - Delivering The Work In Deadline

 Some things to watch out for

 If you are aspiring to get into sales or customer service, you might say that knowing how to stay composed in situations is important.
-However, if you are constantly getting into Twitter fights because you are passionate about the topics being discussed, employers may not want to hire you.
-It is one thing to actively engage in polite debate which can demonstrate your confidence and drive.
-However, the line can get crossed if you are being rude and spiteful with your words - showing employers that you would be a liability.
+If you are constantly getting into Twitter fights because you are passionate about the topics being discussed, employers may not want to hire you.
+It is one thing to actively engage in a polite debate which can demonstrate your confidence and drive.
+However, the line can get crossed if you are being rude and spiteful with your words - showing employers that you would be a liability and potentially cause irreparable damage.
 Companies want to hire people that know how to be resilient in the face of adversity, especially if they will be conversing directly with their clients.

 The most important thing to remember as a college student is that while your social media may seem like a personal outlet for you to engage with family and friends, it is becoming more heavily relied upon for recruiters to determine who gets hired.
-Everything you say and do demonstrates soft skills such as: leadership, communication, priorities, and personality type.
+Everything you say and do demonstrates soft skills like leadership, communication, priorities, and personality type.
 Companies are placing a huge importance on soft skills because they are skills that can’t be easily taught and are greatly valued as a result.
 According to this article,

 As a college student, you obviously want to be making the right decisions for your future.
 Digital profiles are the best way to brand yourself as an individual to companies and if you are utilizing the platforms to optimize your presence, you will be miles ahead of your competitors.
 To take it one step further, you may want to set up a free profile with ProSky to get direct face time with companies that are looking to hire and want to see what you are capable of doing.

 “Be so good they can’t ignore you” - Steve Martin